 Wellbeing

-Wellbeing is possibly the most personal of the Five Fundamentals, encompassing how we feel about ourselves and our circumstances.
-It’s a broad subject too – things we derive our wellbeing from could be tangible experiences, such as travelling to new places or more emotion-led targets, like ‘being financially responsible’.
+Wellbeing is possibly the most personal of the five fundamentals, encompassing how we feel about ourselves and our circumstances.
+It’s a broad subject too – things we derive our wellbeing from could be tangible experiences, such as travelling to new places, or more emotion-led targets, like ‘feeling in control’ or ‘feeling content’.

-For advisers, supporting your clients to improve and maximise their wellbeing is about developing an understanding of what brings them joy and purpose, and then helping to manage their finances in a manner that enables them to realise these goals – both now and in the future.
-Our financial wellbeing research found that individuals with a more concrete vision of their future self had better long-term savings than those whose plans were less defined.
-This may be something you can help them with.
+For advisers, supporting your clients to improve and maximise their wellbeing is about developing an understanding of what brings them joy and purpose, and then helping to manage their finances in a manner that enables them to realise these goals.
+This could be as simple as creating a more concrete vision of their future self, allowing you to devise more personal and wellbeing-led savings plans that support better outcomes for them and your business.

 Work